-As I stated on my home page, I spent over twenty years working in the world of academia.
-During that time I worked at colleges and universities (all of them were nonprofit–state universities and private colleges) until I was hired for a Director position at a “for-profit” institute back in 2008 that only lasted seven months (ending in early 2009).
-I considered my short tenure there to be a bump in the road considering my twenty-year career in the field of Student Affairs/Student Services up until that point, and I immediately started a nationwide job hunt to find another Student Affairs position.
+As I mentioned on my home page, I spent over twenty years working in the world of Academia.
+During that time I worked at colleges and universities (public and private, and all of them were nonprofit) until I was hired for a Director position at a for-profit institute back in 2008 that only lasted seven months (ending in April 2009).
+It was my only foray into the for-profit world of higher education.

 After my seven months at the for-profit institute, I started a nationwide search for another student affairs/student services position that ended up spanning several years.
 Unfortunately, I was unable to find another job in my professional field after an extensive, years long job search, so I am now officially retired from the world of academia.

 Prior to my career in higher education which began in my mid-30’s when I went back to college to earn a master’s degree, I had worked since high school in clerical and secretarial positions.
 At the age of 21, I joined the U.S. Army so I could get the G.I.
 Bill and go to college when I got out.